-Westerbeke gen sets have a long and storied history of being used in large maritime companies and governmental agencies such as the US Navy and Department of Homeland Security, as well as currently coming standard in several top boat manufacturers.
+Westerbeke gen sets have a long and storied history of being used in large maritime companies and governmental agencies such as the US Navy and Department of Homeland Security, and come standard in many powerboats & sailboats.

 The Westerbeke has a mechanical governor and throttle control, which can make problems easy to diagnose at sea and keep running.

-While Westerbeke marine generators are overall well-designed and reliable if maintained and used regularly with a load, some parts are considered second rate engineering, including the generator ends (many reports of issues), belt drive, and issues with salt clogging the cooling system.
+While Westerbeke marine generators have earned their place in our best marine generator guide, being well-designed, reliable and enjoying a solid reputation, there are some complaints about quality of generator ends, belt drive, and issues with salt clogging the cooling system.
 Maintenance and replacement parts can be costly as well.

 Fischer Panda started out making water-cooled diesel generators in Germany in 1988, initially working with BMW’s Marine Division.
 They entered the US market with their Fort Lauderdale location in 1995.
 Fischer Pandas come standard in Marlow Hunter and Pursuit Yachts, as well several Boston Whaler models.

 Fischer Pandas are the lightest and smallest of the marine generator brands listed here, good for fitting into smaller engine rooms.
-They produce quite a bit of power though from their Kubota or Farymann diesels.
+They produce significant power from their Kubota or Farymann diesel engines.
 They are freshwater-cooled, and come automatic with a sound shield, due to their compact suitcase design.

-Why We Select Cummins Onan and Kohler As Making The Best Marine Generators
+We’ve Selected Cummins Onan and Kohler As The Best Marine Generators – Here’s Why

 If properly taken care of, following the maintenance schedule and staying on top of any issues, you should be able to get tens of thousands of hours from any one of these brands.
 Each brand has many reports from satisfied customers experiencing excellent, long-lasting performance.